GeanoFee/geanos-token-grayscale/README.md

 - **Auto-Restoration**: Removes the tint automatically when Hit Points are restored above 0.

 ## 📋 System Support
-- Designed for systems using `system.LeP.value` for Hit Points (e.g., DSA 4.1 / gdsa).
+- System agnostic.
+Working out of the box for systems using `system.LeP.value` for Hit Points (e.g. gdsa), but has a customizable path in the settings to work with every system.

 ## 🚀 Installation